 Without our volunteer trip leaders, we wouldn’t be able to provide our members with the amazing experience of kayaking around Brooklyn and New York City.
 If you are interested in becoming a trip leader please talk to current kayak trip leaders and reach out to the kayak committee at email@example.com with any questions.
 We outline our basic guidelines below:

 - Pass the ACA Level 2: Essentials of Kayak Touring Trip Leader training (L2: EKTTL).
 See this PDF for details

 - Pass NBBC Local Knowledge test

-- Evaluate potential paddler’s skill level for trip participation
+- Evaluate all potential paddlers’ skill level for trip participation

-NOTE: All applicants for trip leader subject to final approval by Kayak Committee
+NOTE: All applicants for trip leader are subject to final approval by the Kayak Committee.

 PLACES TO GET TRAINING: